|Course Title||AS/A Level Biology|

 You can progress into a range of Science and Health related University courses such as Microbiology, Biotechnology, Medicine, Nursing and Conservation.
 Biology is also an academically challenging subject that is held in high regard for many other University courses.

-College requirements for AS/A Level including two GCSE grades A*-B (9-6) in Sciences (Core and Additional Science / Separate Sciences including Biology); and grade 9-5 GCSE English and maths.
+To study three AS Levels or two AS Levels and one Applied Qualification then the entry requirements are six GCSEs at or above grade C/4 including three subjects or more at or above grade C/5.
+These must include two GCSE grades A*-B (9-6) in Sciences (Core and Additional Science / Separate Sciences including Biology); and grade 9-5 GCSE English and maths.

 One year for AS or two years for the full A Level starting in September.